Chart Color Schemes

 East Ipswich is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-East Ipswich's dwelling structure, as per the latest Census, consisted of 79.8% houses and 20.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Brisbane metro's 73.5% houses and 26.5% other dwellings.
-Home ownership in East Ipswich was at 27.6%, similar to Brisbane metro, with the rest being mortgaged (33.2%) or rented (39.2%).
-The median monthly mortgage repayment was $1,300, below Brisbane metro's average of $1,863.
-Median weekly rent in East Ipswich was $290, compared to Brisbane metro's $380.
-Nationally, East Ipswich's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+East Ipswich's dwelling structures, as per the latest Census, consisted of 79.8% houses and 20.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Brisbane metro had 73.5% houses and 26.5% other dwellings.
+Home ownership in East Ipswich was at 27.6%, similar to Brisbane metro's level, with the rest being mortgaged (33.2%) or rented (39.2%).
+The median monthly mortgage repayment in East Ipswich was $1,300, lower than Brisbane metro's average of $1,863.
+The median weekly rent figure was recorded at $290, compared to Brisbane metro's $380 and the national average of $375.
+Nationally, East Ipswich's mortgage repayments were significantly lower than the Australian average of $1,863.

 Frequently Asked Questions - Housing